4817 Butler Road Glyndon, MD 21071

 Tooth Extraction Glyndon MD

-Tooth extraction is often considered a worst-case scenario when treating dental concerns; however, sometimes it is necessary.
+Tooth extraction is often considered a worst-case scenario when it comes to treating dental concerns; however, sometimes it is necessary.
 When considering a tooth extraction, it is important to understand all your options.

 dentist in Glydnon MD

-At Baltimore Dental Co., we provide a judgment-free opinion on whether you need an extraction.
+At Baltimore Dental Co., we provide a judgement free opinion as to your need for an extraction.
 Regardless of the reason behind the need, we are ready to help.
-Our team is happy to provide you with any possible alternatives and a plan to replace the missing tooth once the site has healed.
+Our team is happy to provide you with any possible alternatives, as well as a plan to replace the missing tooth once the site has healed.

-When you have a dental concern, we will carefully assess your situation and recommend an extraction when it is the best course of action for your oral health.
+When having a dental concern, we will carefully assess your situation and recommend an extraction, when it is the best course of action for your oral health.
 Tooth extractions might be the only option when a tooth breaks below the jawbone or periodontal disease has destroyed the tooth’s supporting jawbone.

-In other scenarios, an extraction could remedy the dental condition, but it is not your best course of action.
+There are other scenarios where an extraction could remedy the dental condition but is not your best course of action.
 These decisions are difficult to make, but it is ultimately the patient’s choice.
 The Baltimore Dental Co. team is here to present your options, discuss the pros and cons, and deliver the most beneficial treatment possible.

-This rocking back and forth will allow the periodontal ligament to detach, allowing the dentist to remove the tooth easily.
-All infected tissue will be removed so your body can heal.
+When it comes to tooth extraction, the procedure is relatively simple.
+Our team will examine the area of concern and take x-rays to assess the tooth’s health.
+Local anesthetic to numb the area will be applied first.
+The dentist will check with you that the area is completely numb prior to wiggling the tooth.
+This rocking back and forth will allow the periodontal ligament to detach, allowing the dentist to remove the tooth with ease.
+All infected tissue will be removed so your body may begin the healing process.
 If necessary, stitches may be placed.
 You will bite down on gauze to help control the bleeding.
-After your extraction, we will provide verbal and written postoperative instructions.
+At the conclusion of your extraction, we will provide verbal and written postoperative instructions.

 We will provide you with post-extraction care guidelines for a smooth recovery.
 Following these basic instructions will promote proper healing and lower your risk of complications.